ML06:2023 ML Supply Chain Attacks

 How to Prevent

-Use Secure Package Repositories: Use secure package repositories, such as Anaconda, that enforce strict security measures and have a vetting process for packages.
+Install packages from secure sources: Use secure third-party software repositiories, such as Anaconda or pip, that enforce strict security measures and have a vetting process for packages.

 Risk Factors